 The Festival produces an iconic diamond sticker to celebrate each event.

 These diamond stickers can only be put on Utes – they must not be stuck to sedans, trailers, vans, or motorhomes!
-And they are only available to Festival patrons when they drive their Ute through the gates – they cannot be purchased over the counter.
+And they are only available to Festival patrons when they drive their Ute through the gates.

 OUR FABULOUS SUPPORT